Greece Moments Greece Moments

 limnos strände griechenland

-The mighty Castle of Myrina immediately attracts everyone’s attention, whether you reach the island’s capital by land or sea.
-The Kastro is impressively enthroned on a rocky outcrop in the sea and is one of the largest fortifications in the Aegean.
-It is the landmark of Limnos and offers a breathtaking photo opportunity both during the day and at night.
+The mighty castle of Myrina immediately catches everyone’s eye, whether you reach the island’s capital by land or sea.
+The Kastro sits impressively atop a rocky outcrop in the sea and is one of the largest fortresses in the Aegean.
+It is the symbol of Limnos and offers a breathtaking photo opportunity both day and night.

 kastro myrina limnos nacht

-The climb to the ruins of the fortress is worthwhile just because of the magnificent panoramas by Myrina.
-On a clear day, you can even see the holy mountain of the monastic republic in the northwest.
-Athos see.
+The climb to the fortress ruins is worth it just for the magnificent panorama of Myrina.
+On a clear day, you can even see Mount Athos, the holy mountain of the monastic republic, to the northwest.

 kastro myrina festung limnos

-The first buildings on the rock date back to the 3rd millennium BC.
-The huge Cyclopean walls you can still see today when you climb up to the castle.
-After that, the complex was constantly expanded by changing owners, such as Greeks, Byzantines and Venetians.
+The first settlements on the rock date back to the 3rd millennium BC.
+You can still see the massive Cyclopean walls today as you climb up to the castle.
+The complex was subsequently expanded by successive owners, including the Greeks, Byzantines, and Venetians.

-Admission to the castle is free of charge, but at your own risk as the walls are not secured.
-With a bit of luck, you will even see some of the fallow deer graze on the rock.
-They were a gift from Rhodes a long time ago and still live here today.
+Admission to the castle is free, but you enter at your own risk, as the walls are not secured.
+With a bit of luck, as you look out over the fortress, you might even spot some fallow deer grazing on the rock.
+They were a gift from Rhodes long ago and still live here today.

-The capital of the island has been able to retain its cozy charm to this day.
-No wonder, with not even 6,000 inhabitants Myrina is rather contemplative.
-Take your time exploring the city on foot, with its cobbled streets and old mansions.
+The island’s capital has managed to retain its cozy charm to this day.
+No wonder—with fewer than 6,000 residents, life in Myrina is rather tranquil.
+Take the time to explore the town on foot with its cobblestone alleys and old mansions.

 myrina limnos lemnos griechenland

-Among other things, the former Turkish district with its Limanaki.
-The small port of Myrina is a real postcard motif.
-Fishing boats sail idyllically in the pier and the local taverns bring freshly caught food to the table in the evening.
+Among the sights worth seeing is the former Turkish quarter with its Limanaki.
+The small harbor of Myrina is a true postcard scene.
+Fishing boats bob idyllically at the pier, and the local taverns serve freshly caught fish in the evening.

 limanaki myrina limnos